whoschek/bzfs/README.md

     policy effectively only includes h1 then only check if h1 can be deleted.

-    *Note:* Use --delete-empty-datasets=snapshots to delete
+    *Note:* Use --delete-empty-dst-datasets=snapshots to delete
     snapshot-less datasets even if they still contain bookmarks.

 <!-- -->